m4d3bug/m4d3bug.github.io/source/_posts/linux-performance-tuning-study-notes-II.md

   10:40:14 PM     0     18043  100.00    0.00    0.00    0.00  100.00     1  stress
   ```

-*Now we can clearly see load average up because of using CPU.*
+*Now we can clearly see Load Average up because of using CPU.*

 ### *Waiting I/O*